awsdocs/aws-glue-developer-guide/doc_source/monitor-continuous-logging-enable.md

 '--enable-continuous-log-filter': 'false'
 ```

-You can specify a custom AWS CloudWatch log group name\.
+You can specify a custom Amazon CloudWatch log group name\.
 If not specified, the default log group name is `/aws-glue/jobs/logs-v2/`\.

 ```
 '--continuous-log-logGroup': 'custom_log_group_name'
 ```

-You can specify a custom AWS CloudWatch log stream prefix\.
+You can specify a custom Amazon CloudWatch log stream prefix\.
 If not specified, the default log stream prefix is the job run ID\.

 ```
 '--continuous-log-logStreamPrefix': 'custom_log_stream_prefix'